Idimuzhikkal: Politics

 People of Chelembra is active in politics also, perhaps Indian Muslim League will be the party which has the largest number of registered members, followed closely by Indian National Congress.
 Communist (Marxist)Party of India, BJP and other such socio-political parties are also alive here.

 One of the early socio-political activity is linked to the road development in Kolakkuth area.
-The villagers under the leadership of Unnikrishnan Nair, Appukkutty Master, Kalliyil Raman Nair, R V Govindan Nair, Ratnakaran Nair, Andiseery Narayanan, Amdissery Narayanan Master, Kalliyil Narayanan Nair and Nandillath Rajan formed a committee for development of Idimuzhikkal- Agrasala road.
-The local landlords were not willing to part with their land for development of the road.
-This led to conflict and the villagers jointly razed the wall of one of the landlords enabling road development.
-This led to a criminal- civil proceedings which lasted several years.
-This road development led to subsequent overall development of the region.
+The area was disconnected from public transport for several decades after Indian independence.
+In response to that, the villagers under the leadership of Unnikrishnan Nair, Appukkutty Master, Kalliyil Raman Nair, R V Govindan Nair, Ratnakaran Nair, Andissery Narayanan, Andissery Narayanan Master, Kalliyil Narayanan Nair and Nandillath Rajan along with several others formed a committee for development of Idimuzhikkal- Agrasala road.
+Archival documentation of the legal proceedings remains limited; however, multiple independent oral testimonies converge on the occurrence of land disputes during this road construction.
+This road development led to subsequent overall development of the region including subsequent bus service.

 Important Landmarks

 There are some prestigious educational institutions in Chelembra- Bhavan's Vidyashram located at Idimuzhikkal, Devaki Amma college of Pharmacy and Devaki Amma Memorial Guruvayoorappan College of Architecture, Narayanan Nair Memorial Higher Secondary School, Subramanya Vilasam Aided Upper Primary School, Alikkutty Moulavi Memorial Upper Primary School, Kolakattuchakli UP School, Perunthodippadam UP School etc. are some of them.
 Narayanan Nair School was established in 1976 at Pulliparamba in Chelembra.

 Thiruvangat Siva temple, Elannummel Shiva temple, Perumannassery Sankaranarayana temple, Subramannya Swami temple, Theru Maha Ganapathi temple, Ayyappa Bhajana Madom, Idimuzhikkal, Chelooppadam Mosque, Elannummal Mosque, Kuroangoth Mosque, Perunneeri Mosque, Panayappuram juma Masjid etc. are a few of the places of worship in Chelembra.
 Another noted places of worship include Pullancheeri Kavu, Panengal Kavu, Pullipparambu Bhajanamadom etc.

-Chelembra is the first Panchayath in Kerala which achieved 100% computer literacy by implementing the Akshaya programme successfully.
-Chelembra received the state award called "Nirmal Award" for the best Panchayath in Kerala.

 Darul Irshad Shariath College is situated on Kolakuth road.
 Devaki Amma Training College and Narayanan Nair High School are also situated nearby.
 Elannummel Shiva Temple at Kolakkatuchaly attracts many devotees.
 Noorul Hudha school is at Muthirapparamba.